Top Gear (2002 TV series): Controversies

 Top Gear has often been criticised for content inside programmes by some members of the public and by Ofcom.
 Most of the criticisms stem from comments from the presenting team; however, other aspects of the programme have been underlined as unsuitable.
 Incidents and content ranging from (but not limited to) remarks considered by some viewers to be offensive, promoting irresponsible driving, ridiculing environmental issues, Germans, Mexicans, and Poles, and alleged homophobia have generated complaints.
 In 2011, British actor Steve Coogan, who had appeared on Top Gear three times, wrote a Guardian article criticising the presenters' characterisations of Mexicans as lazy.
 He wrote: "The Lads have this strange notion that if they are being offensive it bestows on them a kind of anti-establishment aura of coolness; in fact, like their leather jackets and jeans, it is uber-conservative (which isn't cool)."

-Top Gear has been accused of misrepresenting vehicle manufacturer Tesla in an episode first aired in 2008.
-The firm took Top Gear to court for libel and malicious falsehood after it suggested one of its Roadster vehicles had run out of power after only 55 miles.
-On 19 October 2011, the High Court of Justice in London rejected Tesla's libel claim, claiming the series is an entertainment programme and not an information programme.
+In 2008 Tesla, Inc. provided a car to Top Gear for testing, apparently confusing it with The One Show, and suggesting "Matt and Alex could even take the Tesla for a spin and test it out, reaffirming its virtues?"
+Top Gear tested the car as a performance sports car—in Top Gear's humour and entertainment format, not intended as an unbiased review about its intended purpose—and made some criticisms of its use as such.
+Tesla were so incensed about what it considered unfair criticism (for example, the test affirmed that in the performance tests they ran the battery charge would have lasted for 55 miles, a figure that actually came from Tesla.
+Tesla said that the figure was untrue and libellous as the car's mileage in normal use was claimed to be 211) that they sued, and lost.
+In 2025, when Tesla was the subject of protests and vandalism in response to Elon Musk's political activities with the Trump government, Jeremy Clarkson published gloating remarks, saying that the vandalism was "not funny.
+But also, it's kinda hilarious.
+Especially if you're me."

 Clarkson has been critical of the BBC over their handling of the programme.
 In the February 2006 issue of Top Gear magazine, he voiced his opinion that the BBC did not take Top Gear seriously.
 He has also commented on his dislike of BBC bosses for choosing the length of the series and for often replacing the programme with snooker (which Clarkson labelled as "drunk men playing billiards"), despite Top Gear having considerably higher viewing figures.